Payrolled Important Information

 Assignment Commitment and Conduct

 You may be working in one or many of our clients’ facilities.
-The assignments you accept will provide you with an opportunity to expand your knowledge and experience and to grow.
+The assignments you accept will provide you with an opportunity to expand your knowledge and experience and to grow professionally.
 In many cases it can be the beginning of an exciting new career path.
-With the acceptance, you will be assuming the responsibility of representing SSE and doing your absolute best to meet the client’s expectations.
+With your acceptance of the position(s), you will be assuming the responsibility of representing SSE and doing your absolute best to meet the client’s expectations.

 Following are some guidelines that will help you make a great impression and achieve the success you desire: